 The Nest Mini and Google Home Mini are closely related products: Much like Amazon’s Echo and Echo Dot speakers, the Home Mini and Nest Mini are both smaller versions of the Home smart speaker.
-Both employ Google Assistant and connect to a variety of devices around your home.
+Both utilize Google Assistant, one of the better virtual assistants currently on the market right now, and connect to a variety of devices around your home.
 You can use these devices to play music, make calls, use voice commands for smart devices, ask questions, and update Google apps like Calendar.

-So, what are the important differences between these two tiny smart speakers, and which is right for your home (or as a gift)?
-We’re going over the main points we noticed during our reviews to help you understand where each product fits.
+So, what are the key differences between the two pint-sized smart speakers, and which is right for your home (or as a gift)?
+To help you with your purchase, we’ve outlined the main differences below.

 Pricing and availability